Why the Phantom of the Opera Did Not Deserve Pity

 By the end of the film, a desperate Phantom knows he has lost Christine, who has "betrayed" him by setting a trap for him during a play.
 In anger, he kidnaps Christine, intent on forcing her to live with him under the opera house.
 (Tell me again why she should have chosen him.)

 Raoul arrives to save the day again, and the Phantom threatens to kill Raoul if Christine doesn't choose him.
 This is the Phantom at his most selfish.
-He would keep Christine against her will and kill her lover, destroying her and crushing her spirit for the sake of his own happiness.
+He would keep Christine against her will and kill her lover, crushing her spirit for the sake of his own happiness.

 A fed up Christine rightfully calls the Phantom out, stating that he deceived her, killed people, and used her for his own lustful ends.
-Eventually, she realizes what a broken man he is, and in a moment of misplaced pity, kisses him and says that she will stay with him.
+Eventually, she realizes what a broken man he is, and in a moment of compassion, kisses him and says that she will stay with him.

 The Phantom, through a Magic Kiss, finally realizes what a bastard he is and that true love isn't selfish.
 He realizes that if he truly loves Christine, he will let her be happy.
 He will let her go.